yunchengwang/yunchengwang.github.io/_pages/about.md

 As a machine learning engineer and researcher, I am devoted to developing efficient, lightweight, and scalable systems.

-Prior to joining Yahoo Research.
-I obtained my Ph.D. in Electrical and Computer Engineering from University of Southern California (USC) in 2023, and my B.S. in Electrical Engineering from National Taiwan University (NTU) in 2019.
+Prior to joining Yahoo Research, I obtained my Ph.D. in Electrical and Computer Engineering from University of Southern California (USC) in 2023, and my B.S. in Electrical Engineering from National Taiwan University (NTU) in 2019.